phabel404/nextjs-dashboard/README.md

 Tailwind and CSS modules are the two most common ways of styling Next.js applications.
 Whether you use one or the other is a matter of preference - you can even use both in the same application!

-`Quiz`
+> ### It’s time to take a quiz!
+>
-What is one benefit of using CSS modules?
+> What is one benefit of using CSS modules?
-`Provide a way to make CSS classes locally scoped to components by default, reducing the risk of styling conflicts.`
+> `Provide a way to make CSS classes locally scoped to components by default, reducing the risk of styling conflicts.`

 ## Using the clsx library to toggle class names